syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Shape-Annotations.md

 ##### Border Styles

 PDF viewer allows the users to change the annotation border style.
-Currently it provides support for following border style.
+Currently, it provides support for following border style.

 * Cloudy
 * Solid

-By default, annotation border style will be solid.
+By default, the annotation border style will be solid.

 ##### Changing the border style from UI